-Go behind the curtain and see the inner-workings of a $1,000 sourcing trip.
+The hardware and software behind a successful book sourcing mission.
+Go behind the curtain and see the inner-workings of a $1,000 Amazon sourcing trip.

-- The complete architecture of a $1,000 sourcing day.
-(With PDF download)
+The architecture of my $1,000 book sourcing day

-Even though there is an insane amount of knowledge packed into this footage, after the course got finalized, I realized they still might leave people with some unanswered questions.
+There was an insane amount of knowledge packed into this footage.
+But even so, after the course got finalized, I realized there could still be some unanswered questions.
 Specifically: What happens before you go out book sourcing?

 I’m talking about the “groundwork” of a successful book sourcing mission – the work that must be done before you hit the streets.